Jieba: History

 The practice dates back to at least the Chinese Yuan dynasty (1271–1368), and the earliest known recorded description of jieba comes from around the year 1280 in a biography of a monk named Zhide (1235–1322) in a document called Ming gaoseng zhuan (Biographies of Eminent Monks compiled under the Ming).

 One origin that has been suggested is that the practice began as a means of identifying monks after the issuance of ordination certificates was suspended by the Yongzheng Emperor during the mid 18th century, after which the practice was ubiquitous for Chan Buddhist monks during the remainder of the 18th century.

 The practice itself may be an apocryphal concept to Chan Buddhism, as there is evidence that the existence of moxibustion in China predates both Buddhist usage and the authorship of the Brahmajāla Sūtra (also called the Fànwǎng jīng in Chinese) or the Śūraṅgama Sūtra (also called the Shouleng'yan jing in Chinese), both themselves apocryphal texts which in part discuss and justify such practices as moxibustion and jieba.

 In December 1983, the Buddhist Association of China, the official Chinese government body that oversees Buddhism in China, decreed that jieba was "a ritual practice which was not of Buddhist origin, and since it was damaging to the health was to be abolished forthwith."

-This ritual is still practiced in Vietnam where it is called Lễ Tấn Hương and is also more common than the Chinese variant.
+This ritual is still practiced in Taiwan in the triple platform ordinations.
+The offering of incense on the body occurs the night before receiving the bodhisattva vows.
+It is not mandatory but three is a common choice among monastics.
+In Vietnam it is called Lễ Tấn Hương and is also more common than the Chinese variant.